Comparison of biomedical relationship extraction methods and models for knowledge graph creation: Method

-In both Random forest and Naive Bayes classifier the sentences were tokenized and stemmed using Porter Stemmer.
-Since for relationship extraction, it is important to examine the sequences of words, the features for our classifiers were uni-grams, bi-grams, tri-grams and four-grams.
+Initially, we attempted to use traditional machine learning algorithms, such as Naive Bayes and Random Forests.
+For both of them, sentences were tokenized and stemmed using Porter Stemmer \citep{porter1980algorithm}.
+Since for relationship extraction, it is important to examine the sequences of words, the features for our classifiers were uni-grams, bi-grams, tri-grams, and four-grams.
 Finally, data was trained using Random Forest and Naive Bayes Classifier.